 Update on 28th June 2019.
 Puccini, Tosca, Baden-Baden, 2017.
 This is the first Tosca I’ve seen that tries to do something different.
 It’s set in some near future dystopia.
 It’s dramatically and visually compelling with great performances from Kristine Opolais as Tosca and Marco Vratogna as Scarpia.
 There’s incisive conducting from Simon Rattle and the Berlin Phil play superbly for him.
 The Blu-ray recording is excellent.

 No Mozart recordings are included in this list because Wolfy has a post all to himself.
-Robert Carsen’s Die Zauberflöte and Claus Guth’s Don Giovanni would certainly make the overall list.
+Robert Carsen’s Die Zauberflöte and Idomeneo and Claus Guth’s Don Giovanni would certainly make the overall list.